Structure around $p\bar{p}$ threshold in $J/\psi$ radiative decays: Results and discussions

-The top graphs of Fig.~\ref{decay3} are those of N$^3$LO with different cut-offs: The purple dashed, black solid, and brown dotted curves are for cut-offs $R$=0.9, 1.0, and 1.1 fm, respectively.
-All curves with different cut-offs are consistent with the experimental data.
+The top graphs of Fig.~\ref{decay3} are those of N$^3$LO with different cutoffs: The purple dashed, black solid, and brown dotted curves are for cutoffs $R$=0.9, 1.0, and 1.1 fm, respectively.
+All curves with different cutoffs are consistent with the experimental data.
 The results with $R$=0.9 and 1.0 fm are somewhat similar to each other, and they have only a slight difference with the result of $R$=1.1 fm.
 The comparison between the decay rates of N$^2$LO and N$^3$LO are given in the bottom graphs of Fig.~\ref{decay3}, shown as the dashed blue and solid black curves.
 The error bands of the results with $R$=1.0 fm are given by the pink and sky blue bands for N$^2$LO and N$^3$LO, respectively.
 The estimation is based on a Bayesian method~\cite{Epelbaum2015,Dai:2017ont}.
-Though the fit of N$^2$LO is not so good as that of N$^3$LO, especially in the energy region around the threshold, both are compatible with the experimental measurements.
+In the next sections, we will also use this method to estimate the uncertainties.
+Though the fit of N$^2$LO is not as good as that of N$^3$LO, especially in the energy region around the threshold, both are compatible with the experimental measurements.